How do we hold onto hope in the midst of hard times, pain, brokenness, and injustice—both in our own lives, and in the world around us?

 What would it mean to you to know that hope is also holding onto us?

-This worship service will include liturgical elements like prayers, creeds, a sermon, and communion.
+This warm and inviting worship service will include liturgical elements like prayers, creeds, a sermon, and communion.
 Don’t know what any of that means?
 Not to worry—we like to explain the historic elements in our service as we go, because in times when so much is changing, these ancient practices can help root and ground us, and connect us to others across time and space.

 Reach out to us with any questions you have at hello@wvneighborhoodchurch.org.
 Going anywhere for the first time can be really challenging.
 Going to a church for the first time can be especially intimidating.
 We’d love to help make it easier.